Here is the Carnival of Financial Planning. Enjoy!

 Tushar @ Start Investing Money writes Smart Reasons for Investing in Your Financial Knowledge – Here is a question for you: would you invest in stocks and shares if you didn’t know a thing about them?
 What about other forms of investments?
 Would you be willing to sink a good portion of your savings into an investment you knew little to nothing

 SFB @ Simple Finance Blog writes Ready, Set, Shop!
 It’s Tax Free Weekend – It’s my favorite time of the year – a time when I can go to the store and splurge a little bit, while simultaneously feel a little less guilty about the money I’m dropping.

-Brent @ PersonalFinance-Tips writes Tips That Help You Manage Your Personal Finances Well – Managing personal finances and that too personal finance is not an easy affair.
+Brent @ PersonalFinance-Tips writes Tips That Help You Manage Your Personal Finances Well – Managing personal finances and that too personal finance.
 In fact many of us face problems in taking care of our personal finances in spite of making a budget.
 It often happens that we end up spending more than we actually intend to.

 Mrs. Accountability @ Out of Debt Again writes How to Get a Statement and Reconcile Your PayPal Business Account – Trouble reconciling your PayPal account?
 This short tutorial will show you how to get a statement that will allow you to reconcile your account.

 Barbara Friedberg @ Barbara Friedberg Personal Finance writes Learn To Build Wealth In 15 Minutes A Day – Build wealth fast with a step by step money management program.

 Tushar @ Finance TUBE writes What Are The 6 Best Investment Options of 2013? – Every investor is looking for the advice on the next big money maker.
 Smart investors are the ones who develop their own systems for determining which the best ways to remit their money are.